-- During the decision stage, you can track cost per acquisition.
+- During the decision stage, you can track the cost per acquisition.

-While the above metrics are quite simple, they form the basis from which to explore your analytics at a deeper level and diagnose any issues.
+While the above metrics are quite simple, they form the basis for exploring your analytics at a deeper level and diagnosing any issues.

 5. Talk to sales and support

 Dan Galante, a business writer and sales and marketing professional says: “Sales teams can provide a lot of information about customers, product concerns or issues and objections they face.

 They are frontline soldiers that have a direct line to customer intelligence”.

 Insights into each stage of the buyer’s journey can only help with efficiencies and lead to better outcomes with your marketing automation.

 Because successful companies nurture leads and use them to automate their marketing.

 How do you create a better alignment with the buyer’s journey?